Kinship Verification through a Forest Neural Network: Proposed Method

 \section{Proposed Method}

-Human beings seek facial features and cues to find the similarity between family members~\cite{hansen2020kin,cole2017human,dal2006kin}.
-Based on those findings of relatedness of facial components in family members and utilizing embedding vectors of face recognition systems, a method is introduced to verify their kinship, generally depicted in Fig.~\ref{fig:propose-method}, and explained as follows:
+Our initial impression comes from some experiments in cognitive science that human beings look for facial features and signals to identify similarities among family members~\cite{hansen2020kin,cole2017human,dal2006kin}.
+Those findings show the importance of facial components in KV.
+Additionally, the study of ``part-aware attention networks"~\cite{yan2019learning} found that occluding one facial component during training increased KV accuracy.
+On the other hand, we consider training based on facial features to reduce computational cost.
+Considering all these notions, we propose our method based on graph neural concepts, generally depicted in Fig.~\ref{fig:propose-method}, and explain its steps as follows:

-\textbf{First}, CNN networks are trained on face images to acquire the embeddings. \textbf{Second}, facial image landmarks are detected, and then the face components are extracted.
-The embeddings of those patches are obtained through trained convolutional neural networks. \textbf{Third}, various graphs are constituted by corresponding patches between the parent and child's face components.
+\textbf{First}, CNNs are trained on face images to learn facial features. \textbf{Second}, facial landmarks are detected, and then the face components are extracted.
+We obtain the embeddings of those patches using CNNs trained beforehand. \textbf{Third}, various graphs are composed of corresponding patches between the parent and child face components.
 For example, a graph of two nodes and a bidirectional edge between a parent's right eye and a child's right eye is constructed.
-Because this graph is constructed by two corresponding components in the parent and child images, it is called \textbf{a paired graph}.
-There are paired graphs, of which five consist of the whole face images, right eyes, left eyes, noses, and mouths from obtaining embeddings of parent and child's face images.
-Four graphs are built based on patches that do not have a face component.
-For example, if the right eye of the face image is blocked, we will have a face image without the right eye.
+Since we construct this graph from two corresponding components in the parent and child images, we call it,~\textbf{a paired graph}.
+Paired graphs are 9 graphs, of which 5 consist of the whole face images, right eyes, left eyes, noses, and mouths, obtained from embeddings of the parent and child's face images.
+Four other graphs are built from patches that do not contain a face component in the facial image.
+To explain more, if the right eye of the face image is blocked, we will have a face image without the right eye.
 This approach can construct four images.
-Then, between these four images of a parent and a child, four graphs are built.
-Eventually, these paired graphs constitute a forest.
+Then, for each of these four images of a parent and a child, four graphs are built.
+Eventually, these nine paired graphs constitute a forest.

-\textbf{Finally}, This forest is fed into a kind of graph neural network called Forest Neural Network, possessing operations like GNN operations to exchange information between nodes.
+\textbf{Finally}, we give this forest to a graph neural network, the Forest Neural Network, which performs GNN-like operations to exchange information between nodes and model family relationships.

 The steps of the proposed algorithm are enumerated to clarify its understanding and depicted in Fig.~\ref{fig:flowchart}.